Common Name(s): Wenge

 Common Uses: Veneer, paneling, furniture, turned objects, and musical instruments.

-Comments: Pronounced WHEN-gay, the wood has excellent strength and hardness properties, and is also dark enough to be used as a substitutes for ebony.
+Comments: Usually pronounced WHEN-gii or WHEN-ghay, the wood has excellent strength and hardness properties, and is also dark enough to be used as a substitute for ebony.

 Scans/Pictures: A special thanks to Steve Earis for providing the turned photo of this wood species.